jcoady9/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 21: February 11, 2017

+**Today's Progress**: Started working on te Decoder Ring challenge.

+**Thoughts:** Decided to try learning a little Rust and tried out my new skills on some old challenges from that programming competition I entered in college.
+Overall the language is a little cleaner than C/C++.

 ### Day 20: February 10, 2017

 **Today's Progress**: Fixed the issue with converting filenames to unicode that contained a right single quote character.